-\Capability Pointer Mode\ Exceptions
+Capability Pointer Mode Exceptions

-When these instructions cause CHERI exceptions, CHERI instruction access fault is reported in the TYPE field and the following codes may be reported in the CAUSE field of 'mtval' or 'stval':
+When these instructions cause CHERI exceptions, CHERI instruction fetch fault is reported in the 'TYPE' field and the following codes may be reported in the 'CAUSE' field of 'mtval2' or 'stval2':

 CAUSE

 Tag violation ✓

 Seal violation ✓

 Permission violation ✓

+Invalid address violation ✓

-Length violation ✓
+Bounds violation ✓

-The instructions on this page are either PC relative or may update the 'pcc'.
+The instructions on this page are either 'PC' relative or may update the 'pcc'.
 Therefore an implementation may make them illegal in debug mode.
 If they are supported then the value of the 'pcc' in debug mode is UNSPECIFIED by this document.